-2 players (or 1 player plus a loyal AI space-dog) need to work together to man the crazy spaceship controls, dashing back and forth between weapons, shields and engine stations.
+2 players (or 1 player plus a loyal AI space-dog) work together to man the crazy spaceship controls, dashing back and forth between weapons, shields and engine stations.
 Both players have important roles at all times, and nobody gets left behind.

 Simple controls, deep play